Using AI in Transana

 Images

-I then explored the still image descriptions, using the top 10 text models listed above.
+I also explored the still image descriptions, using the top text models listed above.
 (That is, I used the best image models to generate text descriptions of the images, which were then evaluated using the best text models.)
 I used the following prompt:

 The following are descriptions of a photo of Taormina, Italy created by different AI models.
 Which 5 models do the best job?
 Please justify your response with quotes from the different descriptions.